Mark Green (New York politician): 1990s

 In 1990, Mayor David Dinkins appointed Green Consumer Affairs Commissioner of New York City.
 Green was elected as the first New York City Public Advocate in 1993 and reelected in 1997.
 In that office, he led investigations of HMOs, hospitals, and nursing homes that led to fines by the New York State Attorney General.

-A 1994 investigation on the Bell Regulations ("Libby Zion Law") to limit resident working hours and requiring physician supervision and a follow-up study prompted the New York State Department of Health to crack down on hospitals.
 Green led an effort against tobacco advertising aimed at children, enacting a law banning cigarette vending machines, and released a series of exposés and legal actions against tobacco advertising targeting children—concluding that R. J. Reynolds Tobacco Company was engaged in "commercial child abuse"—that culminated in a 1997 Federal Trade Commission decision that ended the Joe Camel ads.
+He also create a national campaign "Kick Butts Day" -- launched with President Bill Clinton in Brooklyn in May, 1996 -- that enlisted hundreds of high schools to engage in a variety of local activism on the dangers of teen smoking; he transferred the organization to the Campaign for Tobacco-Free Kids in 1999, which still coordinates the national day of events.

 As public advocate, Green first proposed the 311 complaint help line that Mayor Mike Bloomberg later implemented.
 He wrote laws that matched small donations with multiple city funds, created the Voter Commission, barred stores from charging women more than men for the same services, and prohibited companies from firing female employees merely because they were victims of domestic violence.
 He organized the mayors of 20 American cities, under the auspices of Mayor Dinkins, to persuade the French manufacturer of RU-486 (mifipristone) to ignore right-wing opposition to this "abortion pill" and begin importing it into the U.S. He worked personally with President Clinton early in his term to persuade the FDA to approve of this non-medical aborticfacient.
 And he started the city's first web site, NYC.gov, which he later gifted to City Hall, where it is still in use.